demisto/content/docs/circle_build/README.md

 ### Setup Instance
 **Not relevant for contributors**

-Sets up Demisto on the AWS instances, as well as copies the content from the branch you are working on to the instance itself.
+Sets up Demisto on the AWS instances, as well as copies the content from the branch you are working on to the instances.
 <!-- TODO: add troubleshooting errors -->

 #### Troubleshoot